-Ms. Ann Cole Commission Clerk Florida Public Service Commission Betty Easley Conference Center 2540 Shumard Oak Boulevard, Room 110 Tallahassee, FL 32399-0850
+Ms. Carlotta S. Stauffer Office of Commission Clerk Florida Public Service Commission 2540 Shumard Oak Blvd.
+Tallahassee, FL 32399-0850

-Re: Rule 25-6.0143(1)(1), Florida Administrative Code; Storm Damage Self-Insurance Reserve Study
+Re: Rule 25-6.0143(1)(l), Florida Administrative Code; Storm Damage Self-Insurance Reserve Study

-Dear Ms. Cole:
+Dear Ms. Stauffer:

-Pursuant to Rule 25-6.0143(1)(1), Florida Administrative Code, each utility is required to file a Storm Damage Self-Insurance Reserve Study ("Study") with the Commission Clerk by January 15, 2011 and at least once every 5 years thereafter from the submission date of the previously filed Study.
-Florida Power & Light Company ("FPL") filed its Study on March 18, 2009, in Docket 080677-EI, as Exhibit SPH-1 to the Direct Testimony of Steven P. Harris (Commission Document No. 02341-09).
-For the convenience of the Commission Clerk, a copy of the Study is enclosed.
+Pursuant to Rule 25-6.0143(1)(l), Florida Administrative Code, each utility is required to file a Storm Damage Self-Insurance Reserve Study ("Study") with the Commission Clerk by January 15, 2011 and at least once every 5 years from the submission date of the last study.
+Florida Power & Light Company's most recent Study was performed in 2012 by Steven P. Harris of EQECAT, Inc. In compliance with the above-referenced rule, a copy of that Study is enclosed with this letter.